|KEVIN R. B.

 Email: butler at cs.uoregon.edu (View PGP/GPG key)

 My research focuses on security issues as they relate to storage systems, large-scale systems architectures, and networks.
 Recent work in my group has included understanding the security of portable storage and the USB interface, mobile phone security, and attacks and defenses against the cloud infrastructure.
 Some of my other research areas of interest include security in interdomain routing, propagation of malicious code through the Internet, applied cryptosystems, and using secure hardware to enforce systems security.
-I direct the OSIRIS Lab at the University of Oregon.
+I formerly directed the OSIRIS Lab at the University of Oregon and am currently co-director of the SENSEI Center at the University of Florida.

 Our papers "Secure Outsourced Garbled Circuit Evaluation for Mobile Devices" and "PCF: A Portable Circuit Format For Scalable Two-Party Secure Computation" were accepted for publication at the 2013 USENIX Security Symposium.